A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: Introduction

 \section{Introduction}

-In the distributed storage systems, one of the major concerns is the reliability.
+\IEEEPARstart{I}{n} distributed storage systems, one of the major concerns is reliability.
 A common way to fulfill reliability is by introducing redundancy.
 Normally, MDS codes such as Reed-Solomon (RS) codes \cite{RS-codes}, can offer maximum reliability for a given storage overhead, thus they have been used extensively as the basis for RAID systems and distributed storage systems \cite{RS-codes,EVENODD,Blaum_Bruck_Vardy96,EVENODDG,STAR}.

 Upon failure of a single storage node, a self-sustaining distributed storage system must possess the ability to repair the failed node.
-A naive way to accomplish this task, for example the repair process of the classical RS codes, is to first reconstruct the original file by downloading an amount of data equals to the size of the original file, and then repair the failed node.
-However, such repair is rather excessive, and poses the question that can we minimize the \textit{repair bandwidth}, i.e., the amount of data that needs to be downloaded to repair a failed node.
+For example, to accomplish this task, the repair process of the classical MDS codes is to first reconstruct the original file by accessing and downloading an amount of data equal to the size of the original file, and then repair the failed node, which is called \textit{naive repair}.
+However, such repair is overly excessive, and poses the question whether we can minimize the \textit{rebuilding access} and the \textit{repair bandwidth}, i.e., the amount of data that needs to be accessed (or read) and downloaded to repair a failed node, respectively.